 A few roads in the Aso area remain closed, but detours provide access to all destinations.
 See map (with closed roads shown in red).

 Kumamoto Castle suffered considerable damage, as some turrets and stone walls collapsed and roof tiles fell.
-The inner castle grounds will remain closed for an extended period; however, it is possible to look into the castle grounds from several places outside of the walls.
 Furthermore, Aso Shrine suffered severe damage, as its celebrated Romon Gate and offering hall collapsed.
 A majority of other sightseeing spots in the area have reopened, but a few of them remain closed.